tensorwerk/hangar-py/docs/Hangar-Tutorial-002.rst

    >>> repo.log()
    * 5e76faba059c156bc9ed181446e104765cb471c3 (new) : commit on new branch to hello metadata key so we can demonstrate a conflict
-   * 0cdd8c833f654d18ddc2b089fabee93c32c9c155 : commit on `new` branch adding a sample to dummy_dataset
+   * 0cdd8c833f654d18ddc2b089fabee93c32c9c155 : commit on `new` branch adding a sample to dummy_cellstore
-   * b21ebbeeece723bf7aa2157eb2e8742a043df7d0 : first commit with a single sample added to a dummy dataset
+   * b21ebbeeece723bf7aa2157eb2e8742a043df7d0 : first commit with a single sample added to a dummy cellstore

 **When we attempt the merge, an exception is thrown telling us there is a conflict**